Netflix ‘Bright’ To Star Will Smith, Joel Edgerton: Everything We Know So Far

 Since Netflix looks to be testing new waters with their first original movie Bright, getting Will Smith to star in the film is a good move to pull in more viewers to check the streaming service’s new project.
 With a name as big as Will Smith, who is synonymous with big theatrical action films, the Men in Black actor would be good to secure a possible franchise for Bright.

-Netflix also seemed careful with choosing the other characters.
-Joel Edgerton, on the other hand, starred in The Great Gatsby, Zero Dark Thirty, and Warrior.
-Aside from Smith and Edgerton, Bright will also star Ike Barinholtz from Suicide Squad, Brad William Henke from Orange Is the New Black, Edgar Ramirez who co-starred with Edgerton in Zero Dark Thirty, and Noomi Rapace from The Girl with the Dragon Tattoo.
+Netflix also seemed careful with choosing Bright‘s other characters.
+Joel Edgerton was known to star in movies like The Great Gatsby, Zero Dark Thirty, and Warrior.
+Aside from Smith and Edgerton, Bright will also include actors Ike Barinholtz from Suicide Squad, Brad William Henke from Orange Is the New Black, Edgar Ramirez who co-starred with Edgerton in Zero Dark Thirty, and Noomi Rapace from The Girl with the Dragon Tattoo.

 A mix-up of fantasy movies and games

 Still, the trailer for Bright makes it look like a mix of several movies under the same genre of sci-fi/fantasy.
-The trailer, which lasts 30 seconds, is like a mix of the game Shadowrun with its gritty urban setting and The Lord of the Rings with its sort of mythical creatures.
-Bright also has similarities to two earlier films, End of Watch and Alien Nation, with its magical creatures of elves, fairies, and orcs living alongside humans.
+The trailer, which lasts 30 seconds, is like a mix of the game Shadowrun with its gritty urban setting.
+The movie’s similarity with The Lord of the Rings came by with its sort of mythical creatures.
+Bright also has similarities with two other films, End of Watch and Alien Nation, with its magical creatures living amongst humans.
 Both films were directed by Suicide Squad director David Ayer, and it is reported that he will also direct Bright.

 Direction and screenplay

-In other news, Polygon mentioned that Netflix purchased Bright almost a year ago with a reported $90 million tag price.
-Of the given amount, $45 million will be for the film production budget and $3 million will be for the script.
-Max Landis, who also wrote the script for Chronicle and Victor Frankenstein, will be the movie’s screenwriter.
+In other news, Polygon reported that Netflix bought Bright a year ago from now with a reported $90 million price tag.
+Of the given amount, $45 million will be for the film production budget with another $3 million alloted for the script.
+Max Landis, who also wrote the script for Victor Frankenstein and Chronicle, will be the movie’s screenwriter.
 Suicide Squad director David Ayer has been confirmed to direct the film.

 The description for the film reads as follows.